 — Joseph Marrella (@JMarrella) September 13, 2019

 So how exactly does this new automated camera process work?
-When you walk into the room, there will be a character attendant there to guide you through the experience.
+When you walk into the room, a character attendant will guide you through the experience.
 The flash on the camera will go off every 3-5 seconds to capture multiple photos.
-The good news is the character attendants will still take pictures with your own phone if you would like some extra memories captured.
+The good news is that the character attendants will still take pictures with their phones if you want some extra memories captured.

 Once you finish meeting your favorite Disney character, proceed to the exit and scan your MagicBand at a kiosk to link the photos to your MyDisneyExperience account.